Cerne Abbas

-Cerne Abbas (/ˌsɜːrn ˈæbəs/) is a village and civil parish in the county of Dorset in southern England.
+Cerne Abbas (/ˌsɜːrn ˈæbəs/) is a village and civil parish in Dorset in southern England.
 It lies in the Dorset Council administrative area in the Cerne Valley in the Dorset Downs.
 The village lies just east of the A352 road 10 km north of Dorchester.
-Dorset County Council estimate that the population of the civil parish in 2013 was 820.
-In the 2011 census the population of the civil parish, combined with the small neighbouring parish of Up Cerne, was 784.
+At the 2021 census, the parish had a population of 858.

 In 2008 it was voted Britain's "Most Desirable Village" by estate agent Savills.
-It is notable as the location of the Cerne Abbas Giant, a chalk figure of a giant naked man on a hillside.
+It is the location of the Cerne Abbas Giant, a chalk figure of a giant naked man on a hillside.

+Etymology

+River Cerne means "the stony stream", with the name Cerne being derived from the Primitive Welsh carn, "cairn, pile of stones".
+It is suggested that the pronunciation with soft 'c' instead of the more logical "chern" (Old English ċēarn) is due to Anglo-Norman influence.

+Abbas is the graecised form of the Aramaic aba ("my father"), as used in the Septuagint and in the New Testament, which resulted in the English word abbot.